YuetAu/receiptsnap/README.md

     # or
     yarn dev
     ```
     This will typically start the app on `http://localhost:9002`.
+Check the browser console and server terminal for logs related to Firebase Project IDs if you encounter authentication issues.

 2.  **Run the Genkit development server (in a separate terminal):**
     ```bash